top of page

 1Cor.
 11:20-29 ESV When you come together, it is not the Lord's supper that you eat.
 (21) For in eating, each one goes ahead with his own meal.
 One goes hungry, another gets drunk.
 (22) What!
 Do you not have houses to eat and drink in?
 Or do you despise the church of God and humiliate those who have nothing?
 What shall I say to you?
 Shall I commend you in this?
 No, I will not.
 (23) For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed took bread, (24) and when he had given thanks, he broke it, and said, “This is my body, which is for you.
 Do this in remembrance of me.”
 (25) In the same way also he took the cup, after supper, saying, “This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me.”
 (26) For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes.
 (27) Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty concerning the body and blood of the Lord.
 (28) Let a person examine himself, then, and so eat of the bread and drink of the cup.
 (29) For anyone who eats and drinks without discerning the body eats and drinks judgment on himself.

 For those who were hungry, he told them to eat and drink (in moderation) before assembling for the Passover (1Cor.
 11:21-22).
 They did not have to wait for a roasted lamb as per the First Covenant Passover meal.
 If one wanted to eat a meal before they assembled, they could.
-But when we are gathered, we should wait until everyone arrives before we eat the common meal and, at the very least, put aside a plate of food for those running late.
+But when we are gathered, we should wait until everyone arrives before we eat a common meal and, at the very least, put aside a plate of food for those running late.

 1Cor.
 11:33-34 CEV My dear friends, you should wait until everyone gets there before you start eating.
 (34) If you really are hungry, you can eat at home.
 Then you won't condemn yourselves when you meet together.
 After I arrive, I will instruct you about the other matters.